pollination/pollination-docs/rhino-plugin/pollination-commands/po_addsensorgrid.md

----
-description: Add sensor grids for running Radiance grid based simulations.
-Use &quot;Pollination&quot; command to open Radiance Object Manager to check and edit each sensor grid.
----

 # PO_AddSensorGrid

 Add sensor grids for running Radiance grid based simulations.
 Use &quot;Pollination&quot; command to open Radiance Object Manager to check and edit each sensor grid.